Vikash081995/FULL-STACK/README.md

 export default State;
  `

+### Lifecycle Methods

+In React, lifecycle methods are special methods in class components that allow you to run code at particular times during a component’s life cycle.
+The lifecycle consists of three phases:

+1.Mounting (when a component is added to the DOM) 2.Updating (when a component is re-rendered) 3.Unmounting (when a component is removed from the DOM)

 ### ERROR BOUNDARY

 An Error Boundary is a React component that catches JavaScript errors in its child component tree during rendering, lifecycle methods, and in constructors of child components.
 It allows developers to gracefully handle errors by displaying a fallback UI instead of crashing the entire application